 Changes in credit risk of a financial liability designated at FVTPL

 If a financial liability designated at FVTPL undergoes changes in fair value due to the credit risk of that liability, these changes are recognised in OCI.
 These aren’t later transferred to P/L (IFRS 9.5.7.7(a); B5.7.9).
-However, should recording in OCI cause or increase an accounting mismatch in P/L, all fair value adjustments are recognised directly in P/L (IFRS 9.5.7.8).
+However, should recognising in OCI cause or increase an accounting mismatch in P/L, all fair value adjustments are recognised directly in P/L (IFRS 9.5.7.8).
 A comprehensive explanation on accounting mismatch applicable to these requirements can be found in paragraphs IFRS 9.B5.7.5 -B5.7.7 and B5.7.10–B5.7.12 with an illustrative example in IFRS 9.B5.7.10.

 Credit risk, as defined in Appendix A to IFRS 7, is essentially the risk of one party defaulting on their obligations, causing a financial loss for the other party.
 For a comprehensive discussion on credit risk of a liability, its effects, and how to determine changes in credit risk, refer to paragraphs IFRS 9.B5.7.13-20 and the illustrative examples in IFRS 9.IE1-IE5.